 Others seen here are Nick Fury, John Steele, an obscure character Brubaker would later use in Secret Avengers, the Red Skull, Bucky Barnes, Union Jack and others.
-Once the series moves into US participation in World War II, particularly in the final chapter, some of the novelty is lost.
+Once the timescale moves into US participation in World War II, particularly in the final chapter, some of the novelty is lost.
 Here we’re in more traditional superhero territory, but this isn’t poor material, just not as interesting.
 It leads to a fine epilogue in the present day.

 Most of The Marvels Project is a great read, and that it loses its way just before the end is no reason to avoid the remainder.
 It’s charming, joyful and revelatory.